ExtrabiomesXL/ExtrabiomesXL/README-Installation.txt

 -----------------------------------------------------------------

-Please remember that ModLoader, ModLoaderMP, and Forge is required!
+Please remember that ModLoader, ModLoaderMP, and Minecraft Forge is required for ExtraBiomes to work!

 Thank you so much for downloading ExtraBiomesXL!